Skip to content

 Magalia housing and architecture

-Magalia's stock is forest cabins, rural ridge and acreage homes among dense pine, lake-area properties near Magalia Reservoir, and post-Camp-Fire rebuilds.
-Surviving and older homes clad in combustible wood or T1-11 deep in conifer forest are the highest-priority hardening targets in the entire region.
+Magalia's stock is forest cabins, rural ridge and acreage homes set among dense pine, lake-area properties near Magalia Reservoir, and a steadily growing body of post-Camp-Fire rebuilds.
+Older homes were frequently owner-built or expanded over time, with combustible wood, board, or T1-11 cladding and deep wood eaves typical of mountain construction.
+Surviving and older homes clad in combustible materials deep in conifer forest are the highest-priority hardening targets in the entire region, and rebuilds let us set vents, eaves, and transitions correctly from the start.

 Magalia's forested-ridge climate